 1. Westinghouse WGen7500DF Dual Fuel Portable Generator

-When compared to the two previous generators models, this dual fuel generator comes at about the halfway mark in terms of the power it produces.
+Compared to the two previous generator models, this dual fuel generator comes at about the halfway mark in terms of the power it produces.
 This unit is durable, it’s long-lasting, and it’s got some pretty nifty features.

 To make sure that you can start the Westinghouse WGen7500DF Dual Fuel Portable Generator without issue, it comes with a remote key fob.
 You can use the fob to start this unit from over 100 yards away.

 The Westinghouse WGen7500DF Dual Fuel Portable Generator is very durable, as it comes with a 420cc 4-stroke OHV air-cooled Westinghouse engine, a very high-quality engine, especially considering the price.
 Moreover, this is also a low-maintenance unit.

 In terms of outlets, this particular generator comes with dual GFCI 5-20R 120V household Duplex outlets and a single L14-30R 120/240V 30A twist-lock outlet.
 Although this generator weighs close to 200 pounds, it comes with wheels and a durable frame so you can push or pull it.